 David freely forgave Saul.
 In fact he clearly forgave him before Saul even asked forgiveness, as he refused to take advantage of the opportunity to kill a sworn enemy in the field of battle, or even to engage him in self-defense.

-Yet David did not return with Saul as requested.
+Yet David did not return with Saul as commanded.
 In fact, he required an intermediary to even return Saul’s belongings.
 David forgave Saul, but he did not reconcile with him.
 He did not attempt to renew fellowship with Saul.
 He did not even allow Saul to come close to him.

 Why?
 Because he did not trust Saul.
 Given Saul’s track record, it would have been foolish to trust him.
 Saul had repeatedly proven himself to be untrustworthy.